Unmesh-Kumar/Unmesh-Kumar.github.io/index.md

 ## What Do I Do?
 In one line : I'm a Data Scientist
-I am mainly looking forward to work in the field of Data Science or a Python Developer.
-Python suits me.
+I am mainly looking forward to work in the field of Data Science or as a Python Developer.
+I love Python.
 Deep learning fascinates me especially its application in Computer Vision and Reinforcement Learning.

 ## What Do I Know?